Britain faces major obstacles to RBS break-up plan

 RBS has already undertaken a mammoth restructuring, overseen by outgoing Chief Executive Stephen Hester since its rescue, shedding some 900 billion pounds of non-core assets but it still has assets worth around 1.2 trillion pounds.

-In contrast to RBS, the government has said it is ready to start selling its holding in rival Lloyds, also bailed out in the crisis, allowing it to claim partial success in returning the banks to health ahead of the next election in 2015.
+In contrast to RBS, the government has said it is ready to start selling its holding in rival Lloyds (LLOY.L), also bailed out in the crisis, allowing it to claim partial success in returning the banks to health ahead of the next election in 2015.